 When researching how to handle fungus gnats I came across many methods that sounded good but did not work for me when I tried them. (others may have found them effective, but I did not)

-- Letting the soil dry out.
-This did not work because a few of my plants got stressed and showed signs of it by getting brown leaf tips like my Peace Lily (Spathiphyllum) Also new cuttings just rooted and planted needed to be kept moist to grow best so letting them dry out to the first two inches was going to be a death sentence for them.
+Also, new cuttings just rooted and planted need to be kept moist to grow best so letting them dry out to the first two inches would be a death sentence for them.

 More you will enjoy

 Divide Iris in Spring

 Great post – I learned a lot!